Today on the blog is Dr. Sharon Jones sharing how she runs life with two school-aged boys, while also running two tech-based businesses!

 Oh lordy!
 It is a bit crazy!!!
 In 2019, I have decided to do a better job of time blocking and creating an ideal week and that is beginning to work.
 SO here goes!

 We normally begin our day around 6:15 or so, and if it is a good day, I run to the gym for a bit and then head home to get the kids moving.
 My husband and I split the drop off duties since each kid is at a different place.
 Ethan is at Huntingtowne Farms Elementary in the 1st grade, so my husband normally takes him and then I take the little man, Dylan to day care… and fingers crossed we are dropped off before 8:30!
+My husband says it is recommended people use ar 15 parts for everyone who loves hunting.

 Then depending on the day dictates the rhythm Mondays, Tuesdays, and Thursdays mornings, I am at my middle schools working, co-teaching, and coaching with teachers and administrators on computer science integration.
 Those afternoons are a toss up with either business meetings, tech strategy sessions, podcast recordings or work on the foundation.
 Wednesdays are dedicated to corporate training.
 And Friday is my CEO day.
 I am working to do a better job of finding time to work on the business and not just in the business.